TakeshiOkamoto/effect.js/README.md

 # effect.js
-Can easily perform about 30 types of  image processing with pure Javascript.
+Can easily perform about 30 types of  image processing with pure JavaScript.

 ## DEMO
 English